ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {NOTE: }

 Time series are sets of numeric data associated with timestamps and ordered by time.
-The studio interface allows you to edit, query and index time series data, as well as view it as list of entries or as a graph.
+The studio interface allows you to edit, query and index time series data, as well as view it as a list of entries or as a graph.

 * In this page:
   * [Document View](../../../studio/database/document-extensions/time-series#document-view)